-At the discretion of the Director of Collection Development, the Assessment & User Needs Librarian, and Library Administration, library faculty and staff will evaluate the library collection, in whole and/or in part, using a combination of standard qualitative and quantitative methods.
+At the discretion of the Director of Collection Development, the Assessment Librarian, and Library Administration, library faculty and staff will evaluate the library collection, in whole and/or in part, using a combination of standard qualitative and quantitative methods.
 Some assessments will take place annually, others as needed.
-Assessment procedure documents are maintained by the Collection Development Unit.
+A Collection Assessment Procedure document is maintained by the Collection Development Unit.